 Who to Bring Wedding Dress Shopping, and Tips for Your Appointment

-Molly Rebenski, manager of White of Raleigh, provides insight into all things wedding dress shopping, from what to wear to who you should bring along for your appointment.
+Molly Rebenski, manager of White Bridal Boutiques, provides insight into all things wedding dress shopping, from what to wear to who you should bring along for your appointment.

 Picture this: the love of your life pops the question, and you’re ecstatic.
 The proposal was nothing short of perfect.
 This is the best day of your life!

 On the other side of your post-engagement bliss, however, looms some pretty major decisions to make before your big day.
 When will you get married?
 Where will you tie the knot?